 The Reddit-GameStop Saga, 2021

-The recent gyrations in the GameStop stock are one of the best examples of social information arbitrage.
+The GameStop stock’s recent gyrations are among the best examples of social information arbitrage.
 GameStop soared to dizzying heights in January 2021 after Reddit’s popular r/wallstreetbets community turned bullish on it.
 On January 11, 2021, GameStop lost 3% after discussing sales weakness due to the pandemic.

-Roaring Kitty gave his reasons for adding the company to his investments, which also significantly increased his net worth and social capital level.
+Roaring Kitty gave his reasons for adding the company to his investments, significantly increasing his net worth and social capital level.

 EntreMed Stock, 1998